-Alan Shorter is a Professor on the Performance Faculty and the Associate Chair of the Department of Theatre at TCU.
+Alan Shorter is a Professor on the Performance Faculty, Musical Theatre Area Head, and the Associate Chair of the Department of Theatre at TCU.
+He also serves on the TCU College of Fine Arts DEI (Diversity, Equity, and Inclusion) Committee.
 Alan attended Minnesota State University – Moorhead, received his B.A. in Theatre & Drama from Indiana University – Bloomington, and holds an M.F.A. in Directing from Minnesota State University – Mankato.
 He also served as Interim Chair for the TCU Department of Theatre for the Fall Semester, 2018.

 Alan’s work as composer, music director, stage director, actor, conductor, and pianist has been seen at numerous regional theatres and in the national tours of The 1940’s Radio Hour, The Desert Song, A Christmas Carol, and The Student Prince.
 In 2011, he was a winner of TCU’s prestigious Deans’ Award for Creativity & Research and a year later was a finalist for the Wassenich Award for Mentoring in the TCU Community.
 He served as the Music Supervisor and an Artistic Associate for eight seasons of The Trinity Shakespeare Festival.